henafufa/task-management/README.md

 # Task management
+It is simple task management application.
 In this application you can create, view, update and delete tasks.
-Node.js and expressjs used at the back-end.
+Node.js and expressjs used at the back-end and vanilla javascript used for front-end with axios library used for http request.

 ## To run
 1. install packages  -> npm install